ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 ## Additional Information

-The ONS Statistical Methods Library at [https://statisticalmethodslibrary.ons.gov.uk/](https://statisticalmethodslibrary.ons.gov.uk/) contains further information about the methods including:
+The ONS Statistical Methods Library website [methods page](https://statisticalmethodslibrary.ons.gov.uk/methods) contains further information about the methods including:

 * a methodological specification, which contains further detail about the mathematical definition of the method algorithm
 * a link to the github repository which contains detailed API information as part of the method code